tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 1. **Scalability**: Indexify can process and index large numbers of PDFs efficiently, including both text and images.
 2. **Flexibility**: You can easily swap out components or adjust parameters to suit your specific needs.
 3. **Integration**: The systems seamlessly integrate PDF processing, embedding generation, and text generation.
-4. **Multimodal Capabilities**: The second system shows how to incorporate both text and image data for more comprehensive question answering.
+4. **Multi-Modal Capabilities**: The second system shows how to incorporate both text and image data for more comprehensive question answering.

 ## Next Steps

 - Learn more about Indexify on our docs - https://docs.getindexify.ai
 - Explore ways to evaluate and improve the quality of retrieved contexts and generated answers.
 - Consider implementing a user interface for easier interaction with your RAG systems.
-- Experiment with different multimodal models and ways of combining text and image data for more sophisticated question answering.
+- Experiment with different multi-modal models and ways of combining text and image data for more sophisticated question answering.